Three minutes with Suffolk grower Anna GreenlandStories

 Making Musicians for SocietyWhat is the role of a musician in society, beyond the realm of the concert hall?
 Members of the Britten Pears Young Artist programme, together with the…

 Imogen Holst: Composer, conductor, educator, dancerComposer, conductor, educator and dancer: Imogen Holst lived a completely musical life.
 She is mainly associated with the achievements of male…

-Sound Voice ProjectAn immersive experience exploring the stories of people who have experienced significant voice change or loss, through music, words, video,…
+Sound Voice ProjectAn immersive experience exploring stories of people who have experienced significant voice change or loss, through music, words, video, and…